uroswork/react-stickier/README.md

 - `className` - CSS class to be applied to the component.
 Default class is `StickyElement`

-- `isUniversal` - Boolean - if true supports Universal rendering, default is false.

 Any other props will be passed to the component (for example this is useful for aria-* props).

 ## Examples